VijayRod/demo/container-storage/logs/k8s-csi-azurefile.md

 ## https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#storage-throttling: The limits apply per region of the resource in the request.
 # When deploying 10 pods each with 10 azurefile-csi-premium PVCs: Pods already running within a minute.
 # When deploying 10 pods each with 200 azurefile-csi-premium PVCs: This significantly increases creation time of all pods to over 35 minutes, accompanied by ExternalProvisioning and TooManyRequests errors for "Put File Share", also with a Write_ObservationWindow_00:00:01.
+# CSI driver creating multiple storage accounts: This won't make a difference because the throttling limit applies to the entire region per subscription
-tbd CSI driver creating multiple storage accounts tbd custom azurefile storage class created with useDataPlaneAPI and standard storage tbd custom azurefile storage class created with useDataPlaneAPI and premium storage tbd ReadWriteOnce and Azure Disk CSI driver v2 (preview)
+tbd custom azurefile storage class created with useDataPlaneAPI and standard storage tbd custom azurefile storage class created with useDataPlaneAPI and premium storage tbd ReadWriteOnce and Azure Disk CSI driver v2 (preview)